cyanreg/cyanrip/README.md

  * Full pregap handling
  * HDCD decoding
  * Able to encode to multiple formats in parallel
- * Able to embed in cover images to mp3, flac and mp4
+ * Able to embed in cover images to mp3, flac, mp4 and alac
  * Provides EAC CRC32, Accurip V1 and V2 checksums (doesn't check or submit them)